Front Office

 Alma Mater: Central Washington University

-Casey Hillyard returns for his second year with the Pippins in 2023 after graduating in 2021 from Central Washington University, where he majored in sports management.
+Casey Hillyard returns for his third year with the Pippins in 2024 after graduating in 2021 from Central Washington University, where he majored in sports management.
 He served as the vice president of the Sport Management Association at CWU and was a marketing and promotions intern there for more than two years.

 In summer 2021, Hillyard worked an internship with the Walla Walla Sweets, the sibling team of the Pippins, where he worked in ticketing, food and beverage, and stadium operations.

-Hillyard oversees group ticketing sales and service with the Pippins, while also assisting in fan experience and stadium operations.
-In 2023, he’ll also oversee and coordinate food and beverage options at Yakima County Stadium, as well as hiring game-day staff and overseeing Pippins interns.
+In the fall of 2023, Hillyard was promoted to the Pippins’ assistant general manager.
+He oversees group ticketing sales and service with the Pippins, while also assisting in fan experience and stadium operations.
+He also coordinates food and beverage operations at Yakima County Stadium, as well as hiring game-day staff and overseeing Pippins interns.

 Experience: First Year